 Note: This post contains affiliate links as indicated by an asterisk.
 Purchases from these links provides a small commission to me at no extra cost to you.
 Thanks for supporting my blog should you decide to purchase.

 The answer would come soon enough.
-In 2011, I found THE book that turned me into a bookworm, The Secret Daughter* by Shilpi Somaya Gowda.
+In 2011, I found THE book that turned me into a bookworm, The Secret Daughter by Shilpi Somaya Gowda.
 Next, came my discovery of reading challenges in 2013.
 There are reading challenges to cover every imaginable topic and type of book.
 I was sucked in by challenge hosts who have a contagious love of reading and are eager to talk great books with participants.
-My to read list exploded, my bookshelves and Kindle overflowed and 3 years later I’m still addicted to books and reading challenges.
+My to read list exploded, my bookshelves and my beloved Kindle overflowed and 3 years later I’m still addicted to books and reading challenges.

 So before you tell me you don’t have time to read, let me share with you 25 Reading Challenges to Unleash Your Inner Bookworm.
 Go on, you know you want to…discover a challenge (or five) that motivates you.
 Your inner bookworm will thank you.

 The Goodreads challenge is the simplest reading challenge around.
 Just enter in how many books you want to read in 2017.
 Easy, peasy, right?
 Goodreads is where I set my goals and track what I want to read and what I’ve read.
 I can rate my books and Goodreads will give me recommendations for what to read.
 I also host a Goodreads group to encourage readers to Travel the World in Books and there are lots of groups to join if you want an online book club.

 My 2017 goal: 52 books, a book a week.